 It is widely assumed that public services are organized and delivered for the sole benefit of citizens.
 The reality, however, is very different.
 The more we consider the role and function of different government departments and programmes, the clearer it becomes that they are also designed to bring direct and indirect benefits to private businesses.

-These various interactions, engagements and transactions between the public and private sectors together help to ensure that the risks that would otherwise accrue to private companies are socialized, spread out amongst the ordinary tax-payer, providing the basis for what this report suggests is the corporate welfare state.
+These various interactions, engagements and transactions between the public and private sectors together help to ensure that the risks that would otherwise accrue to private companies are socialized, spread out among the ordinary tax-payer, providing the basis for what this report suggests is the corporate welfare state.

 This report defines the function as well as the size of the British corporate welfare state.
 This is a difficult task as corporate welfare is under-under-investigated, under-discussed and under-disclosed.